wballard/starphleet/index.md

 and you keep them in the source repository of each service.
 These are the variables with the lowest precedence.

+Literally, make a `.env` file in the root of your service.

 This is where you specify a `BUILDPACK_URL`, but you can also put in other variables as you see fit.